cr432/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-"As a [user role], I want to [user story] so that [benefit].
-By [action], we can [project objective].
-This will enable us to [project outcome].
-By following [methodology/principles], we can quickly and effectively [project deliverables], setting us up for [long-term benefit]."

-You can fill in the placeholders with your own information to create a complete agile theme that outlines your project objectives, outcomes, and deliverables.
+"As a car owner, I want to be able to input my car mileage and old maintenance data so that I can receive current maintenance recommendations for my vehicle.
+By implementing a user-friendly interface with clear instructions, we can create a website that is easy to navigate and accessible to all users.
+This will enable us to efficiently gather and process the input data and provide accurate recommendations to our users.
+By following agile and lean development principles, we can quickly and effectively create and iterate on our website, providing a responsive and personalized user experience, setting us up for user engagement, improved customer satisfaction, and sustainable growth for our business."

 # List initiatives related to this theme
 1. [Initiative](documentation/templates/theme/initiatives/initiative_template.md)